Rose Cohen: Work in the Comintern

 In the early 1920s, Cohen travelled the world as a Comintern agent.
 She was assigned secret missions, which included delivering messages and transferring money to Communist parties.
 In 1922–23 she spent long periods in the Soviet Union, and also travelled to Finland, Germany, Lithuania, Estonia, Latvia, Turkey, France, Norway, Sweden and Denmark.
 As a Comintern courier, Cohen transferred large sums of money to the Communist parties of these countries.

 In 1925, Cohen worked in the Soviet embassy in London and also spent several months in Paris on a secret mission for the Comintern, and handled large sums of money for the Communist Party of France.
 That year, she met David Petrovsky, whom she later married.

 Life in Moscow

-In 1927, following instructions from the Central Committee of the Communist Party of Great Britain, Cohen went to work in Moscow, and in the same year, she joined the Russian Communist Party.
+In 1927, following instructions from the Central Committee of the Communist Party of Great Britain, Cohen went to work in Moscow, and in the same year, she joined the Communist Party of the Soviet Union.

 In the beginning of 1929, Cohen married Petrovsky, and in December 1929 she gave birth to their son Alexey (Alyosha).
-She spent six months that year overseas, traveling to China, Japan, Poland, and Germany on Comintern business.
+She spent six months that year overseas, travelling to China, Japan, Poland, and Germany on Comintern business.